dbmi-bgm/cgap-portal/docs/public/help/accessioning_2.md

  sequenced.
 Format should be YYYY-MM-DD.

 **Files**: Comma-separated file names to upload for the *sample*.
+These files should contain data related only to one individual in the case, e.g. FASTQs, BAMs, or CRAMs.
 While full file paths are accepted, best practice is to submit only the file name and to provide the path during upload if needed.
 If the files are FASTQs, the following requirements apply: